 Wu-Tang Clan’s RZA, GZA and Ghostface Killah answer fan questions from outer space in four-part online series, debuting October 3, 2018

 Cravers rejoice!
 The @ImpossibleFoods Slider is now available at @WhiteCastle. #ImpossibleSlider, finally.
 Tweet

-REDWOOD CITY, Calif., and COLUMBUS, Ohio (September 12, 2018) -- The award-winning, plant-based burger from Impossible Foods is now available at all White Castle restaurants nationwide for $1.99, making White Castle the first nationwide fast-food chain to offer the Impossible Burger.
+COLUMBUS, Ohio, and REDWOOD CITY, Calif.
+(October 3, 2018) -- The award-winning, plant-based burger from Impossible Foods is now available at all White Castle restaurants systemwide for $1.99, making White Castle the first nationwide fast-food chain to offer the Impossible Burger.

 Hailed as “one of the country’s best fast-food burgers, period,” the Impossible Slider debuted in April at 140 White Castle locations in New York, New Jersey and Chicago.
-Based on the overwhelming success of the pilot program, White Castle - largely credited for inventing the slider- is expanding availability of the Impossible Slider starting today to all 377 of its restaurants in 13 states -- from New York to St. Louis.
+Based on the overwhelming success of the pilot program, White Castle - largely credited for inventing the slider - has expanded availability of the Impossible Slider to all 377 of its restaurants in 13 states -- from New York to St. Louis.

 “Our Cravers definitely developed a hunger for the Impossible Slider,” said CEO Lisa Ingram, whose family has led White Castle for four generations.
 “Sales easily exceeded our expectations.
 The Impossible Slider is a hit with both loyal ‘Cravers’ and customers brand new to White Castle who are seeking out this buzz-worthy slider.”

 The @ImpossibleFoods plant-based Slider has officially been seeded at @WhiteCastle locations across the US. #ImpossibleSlider Tweet